 As part of its obligations as a regulated company, TWUL is subject to certain ring-fencing restrictions under its current Licence.
 In addition to the covenant restrictions applicable to distributions under the Securitisation, TWUL is required pursuant to its Licence to declare or pay dividends only in accordance with a dividend policy which has been approved by the board of directors of TWUL and which complies with the principles: (i) that dividends will not impair the ability of TWUL to finance its Regulated Business; and (ii) that under a system of incentive regulation, dividends would be expected to reward efficiency and the management of economic risk.
-There is a risk that these restrictions on the amounts of permitted distributions could affect the ability of the Guarantor to satisfy in full and on a timely basis its obligations under the Issuer/Guarantor Loan Agreement and the Guarantee See Section 1.3 (Chapter 5 - Description of the TWU Financing Group) of the TWUL Disclosure for further details.
+Under TWUL's Licence, the TWU Financing Group is required to maintain certain credit ratings above prescribed thresholds in order to be able to make distributions.
+The policy of the TWU Financing Group is to monitor and maintain headroom against these thresholds, and no restrictions on distributions could affect the ability of the Guarantor to satisfy in full and on a timely basis its obligations under the Issuer/Guarantor Loan Agreement and the Guarantee See Section 1.3 (Chapter 5 - Description of the TWU Financing Group) of the TWUL Disclosure for further details.